- Download our Moving to Budapest Guide (PDF)

-Here are some of the most popular events in Hungary's bustling capital city.
+Here are some of the most popular annual events in Hungary's bustling capital city.

 Gluttonous Thursday (February or March)

 Also known as Torkos Csütörtök, this ever-popular festival marks the last days before fasting begins for Lent.
-Expats in Budapest for Gluttonous Thursday can enjoy half-price food and drinks from all participating restaurants.
+During Gluttonous Thursday, hungry residents can enjoy half-price dishes and drinks from all participating restaurants.
 Those with an appetite should book a table well in advance, as indulgence abounds and most restaurants will be full.

-This internationally renowned cultural festival takes over Budapest for two weeks at the end of every March.
-Events and activities during the Budapest Spring Festival include jazz, opera and orchestral performances, not to mention dancing events, a chess festival and a designated day of puppetry for the children.
+This internationally renowned cultural festival takes over Budapest for two weeks at the end of March every year.
+Festivities and activities during the Budapest Spring Festival include jazz, opera and orchestral performances, not to mention dancing events, a chess festival and a designated day of puppetry for the children.

-The anniversary of Hungary's statehood is celebrated with a literal bang on 20 August each year as a huge fireworks display takes place over the Danube River.
-This gorgeous display can be viewed from all over the city, but is best seen from alongside the river, from Gellert Hill near the Citadel, or even from the river itself, as special fireworks cruises are offered.
+Hungary's annual statehood celebrations take place on 20 August each year, and they are marked with a literal bang, as a huge fireworks display takes place over the Danube River.
+This gorgeous display is visible from all over the city, but is best seen from alongside the river, from Gellért Hill near the Citadel, or even from the river itself, as special fireworks cruises are offered.
 The celebrations begin on 19 August (the day before the fireworks) with music concerts and food stalls galore.
 The festivities include magnificent processions and a breathtaking air show during the daytime before the fireworks begin after dark.

-Every September Budapest caters for the sweet tooth with this festival of all things chocolate.
-Sweet Days involves a variety of chocolate companies presenting their range of products, as well as activities for the kids and chocolate-making courses for adults.
+Every September, Budapest caters for those with a sweet tooth with this festival of all things chocolate.
+Sweet Days involves a variety of chocolate companies presenting their range of products, as well as kids' activities and chocolate-making courses for adults.